If you have been issued with a parking ticket you have 28 days to pay or challenge it.

 A civil enforcement officer who issues a ticket cannot cancel it.
 If you feel a ticket has been wrongly issued you can challenge the ticket using the online form below.

-If you have received a parking fine and have lost your ticket you can telephone 01223 727 900 between the hours of 9am to 5pm Monday to Thursday and 9am to 4.30pm on Friday.
+If you have received a parking fine and have lost your ticket you can telephone 01223 727 900 between the hours of 10am to 4pm Monday to Friday.

-You can view the County TMA enforcement manual, Parking Ticket Code of Practise and PCN manual for details of how civil enforcement is run.
+You can view the County TMA enforcement manual, Parking Ticket Code of Practise and PCN manual for details of how civil enforcement is undertaken within Cambridge.